Blog

 Developer velocity increased significantly.
 Engineers who had never written mobile code before were shipping features to production

-Instagram continues to use React Native for specific features rather than rebuilding the entire app.
-That hybrid approach (native where it matters, React Native where speed matters) has become a common pattern among large companies.
+Instagram continues to use the framework for specific features rather than rebuilding the entire app.
+That hybrid approach (native where it matters, cross-platform where speed matters) has become a common pattern among large companies.

 2. Shopify